sharmeen-k/FuelGrowth_Influencer_Recognition/README.md

 ## Files and Structure
 **Assignment_Data.csv:** Dataset used.
 Contains video URLs and performance metrics for analysis.
-**main.py:** Main script that processes videos, detects faces, and manages performance records.
+**main.py:** Main script that processes videos, detects faces, and manages performance records in face_dataset.
+**face_dataset:** Directory for storing encodings of all the faces identified during the operation of main.py.
+Also stores the performance.csv file containing performance data for each face in every video.
-**face_dataset_processing.ipynb:** Jupyter Notebook for final face dataset processing and analysis.
+**face_dataset_processing.ipynb:** Jupyter Notebook for final face dataset processing and output.
+**Cleaned_Dataset.csv:** Cleaned version of performance.csv
 **Influencer_Ranking.csv:** Outputs the ranked list of influencers based on engagement performance.

 ## Workflow